 Why your synagogue should back Fairtrade.

-Fairtrade is making a real difference to the lives of more than 1.5 million farmers and workers in 74 developing countries.
+Fairtrade is making a real difference to the lives of more than 7 million farmers, workers and their families in 59 developing countries.

 Faith groups are key supporters of Fairtrade and more and more synagogues are making the connection between trade and poverty and committing to using Fairtrade products including tea, coffee, sugar and biscuits.